CharGolden-Games/VSChar-Universe-Engine/README.md

 This License will change Consistently as new ways to define what you may or may not do are found
 ```

+> This license has not been checked/written by a lawyer but you should use common sense to know I basically mean don't be an arse.